theborakompanioni/bitcoin-spring-boot-starter/readme.md

 Please note, that **this module is intended to be used in regtest mode** and currently only works in combination with `spring-testcontainer-bitcoind-starter`.

+#### spring-testcontainer-electrumx-starter
+A fast any easy way to start one or multiple electrumx instances within docker containers programmatically within your application.
+Please note, that **this module is intended to be used in regtest mode** and currently only works in combination with `spring-testcontainer-bitcoind-starter`.

+#### spring-testcontainer-electrum-daemon-starter
+A fast any easy way to start one or multiple electrum-daemon Daemons within docker containers programmatically within your application.
+Please note, that **this module is intended to be used in regtest mode** and currently only works in combination with `spring-testcontainer-electrumx-starter` and `spring-testcontainer-bitcoind-starter`.

 ### spring-bitcoin-fee
 A generalized and extensible interface of multiple Bitcoin Fee Recommendation APIs.